toa-io/comq/examples/readme.md

 # Examples

-To run examples please start RabbitMQ server with `docker compose up -d` in the package root.
+To run the examples, please start RabbitMQ server with `docker compose up -d` in the package root.

 ## RPC